Cosmological perturbation theory for large scale structure in phase space: Cosmological perturbations in phase space

 Note that it is only at third order in this expansion that the background distribution function backreacts into the fluctuations (this will be important later).
 The recursion relations found in Eqs.(\ref{eq:third1}) and (\ref{eq:third2}) can be straightforwardly generalized to higher orders in the iterative expansion, and for a known external gravitational potential this is the full story (and this is the extent to which the iterative solution was considered in \cite{Senatore:2017hyk}, since one can safely ignore the backreaction of neutrino fluctuations to the total gravitational potential which is dominated by cold dark matter).

 However, in practice we know that the Poisson equation relates the gravitational potential to the density field, which is itself obtained from the distribution function via a momentum integration as in Eq.(\ref{eq:energydensity}).
-What this means is that the iterative solution we wrote down is, in reality, an integral equation that needs to be solved perturbatively.
+What this means is that the iterative solution we wrote down is, in reality, an integral equation that we will solve perturbatively in what follows.
 As mentioned previously, the effective expansion parameter is $\sim \nabla^{2}\phi/H^2$.
 From the Poisson Eq.(\ref{eq:poisson}) and the Friedmann equation

 with $\Omega_{\textrm{m}}(a)= \bar{\rho}(a)/\rho_{\textrm{crit}}(a)$ the fractional contribution of matter to the energy budget, the effective expansion parameter is of order $\nabla^{2}\phi/H^2 \sim \delta = (\rho-\bar{\rho})/\bar{\rho}$ the matter density contrast.
 Our framework is then an old-fashioned cosmological perturbation theory scheme, in the sense that we can expect it to share the same limitations as traditional methods associated to the fact that the density contrast becomes large at the onset of nonlinearities, signaling the breakdown of the perturbative expansion \cite{Carlson:2009it, Pajer:2017ulp}.
 In Sec.\ref{sec:eftoflss} we will have more to say about the implications of this observation.